 We love listening to podcasts to build our factual knowledge.
 We love learning about new things!
 Podcasts can be a great way to learn about something while in the car or around the house.
-There are podcasts on thousands of topics and can expand your knowledge about specific topics.
+There are podcasts on thousands of topics that can expand your knowledge about specific topics.
 Some of our favorite podcasts include But Why: A Podcast for Curious Kids and Wow in the World.

 For older kids, take a look at Science Friday.
 You may have caught the show on NPR on a Friday, but check out their website.
 They have tons of episodes!
 For the high school and adults, take a listen to Radio Lab.
-Please note, Radio Lab has some material that may not be suitable for children.
+Please note: Radio Lab has some material that may not be suitable for children.

 For more great podcasts for kids, take a look at this top 25 podcasts for kids list.